initia-labs/OPinit/bots/README.md

 - Batch Submitter

-Batch submitter is a background process that submits transaction batches to the BatchInbox module of L1.
+Batch submitter is a background process that submits transaction batches to the BatchInbox module of L1 or Celestia.

+> **NOTE** To run celestia batch submitter, you have to set [celestia light node](https://docs.celestia.org/nodes/light-node)

 1. Configure `.env.batch` file
 2. Run batch submitter bot